SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw4/README.md

 2. Set v3 with size 150, and v4 with size 300, to test program in case of different sizes, in this section I test v1-v2-v3, v1+v2+v3, v1-v2-v4 and v1+v2+v4.

-3. In the end, all properties are given true checked by me.
+3. In the end, I check all properties and they are correct.

 > Running tips: Download three files, input in terminal: `g++ main.cpp array.cpp`, then `./a.out`, all output of properties will be shown.